-Structural steel and composite boundary members shall be designed to resist the expected shear strength of steel plate and any reinforced concrete portions of the wall active at the design story drift.
+Structural steel sections and composite boundary members shall be designed to resist the expected shear strength of steel plate and any reinforced concrete portions of the wall active at the design earthquake displacement.
 Composite and reinforced concrete boundary members shall also satisfy the requirements of Section H5.5b.
-Steel boundary members shall also satisfy the requirements of Section F5.
+Structural steel boundary members shall also satisfy the requirements of Section F5.